 Aortic stenosis may not have the name recognition of heart attacks or get the same attention as atrial fibrillation, also called AFib.
 However, experts estimate that more than 1.5 million people in the United States have aortic stenosis, and as the population ages, that number will likely start increasing.

-Michael Kim, MD, is an interventional cardiologist at North Colorado Medical Center and an expert in structural heart diseases and their treatments.
+Jason Hatch, MD, is an interventional cardiologist at Banner Health in Northern Colorado and an expert in structural heart diseases and their treatments.
 Because of his expertise in the field, Dr. Kim offered to explain what aortic stenosis is and what treatment options are available.